Available 24/7 | Call Now

 • Once released, immediately contact a criminal defense attorney.

-Many times there is a misunderstanding about the alleged shoplifting incident or the witness statements are not credible.
+Many times, there is a misunderstanding about the alleged shoplifting incident, or the witness statements are not credible.
 The market value of the item allegedly taken may also be in doubt.

 Florida also allows in some cases for defendants to enter and complete a diversion program including restitution and/or community service in return for dropping or dismissing the charges.

 You need a skilled and experienced criminal defense lawyer to help you when you have been charged with theft or shoplifting.
-Don’t trust your future or possible freedom to any attorney.
-Contact The Wiseman Law Firm of Orlando, Florida for a free consultation today.

 Related Posts